FaridZelli/CarX-Street-ReShade/README.md

 ### Linux (Steam/Proton):
 Extract the archive and copy the files over to your game directory
-Then add the following launch options:
+Then set the following launch options:
 ```
 WINEDLLOVERRIDES="d3dcompiler_47,dxgi=n,b" %command%
 ```